Nutrition

 - Throw the diced sweet potatoes in the boiling water for about 20 minutes, until fork tender.

-- In a blender, blend cooked sweet potatoes and silken tofu until creamy.
+- In a blender, blend cooked sweet potatoes, silken tofu, sugar, vanilla and pumpkin pie spice until creamy.

 Making the Topping